How to Use a Life Insurance Policy to Save for College

 There are some ways around this tax problem and these include:

-- Savings accounts in the child's name, under the Uniform Gift to Minors Act.
-Due to children usually having little or no income other than the savings, the taxes are either avoided or are very low.
+- Savings accounts in the child's name.
+Under the Uniform Gift to Minors Act, children, who usually have little or no income other than the savings, the taxes are either avoided or are very low.

-- 529 State sponsored College Plans (but offered by private investment companies) are investment plans that provide Federal income tax and sometimes state income tax advantages as well, but have other restrictions.
+- 529 State sponsored College Plans These are are investment plans, offered by private investment firms, that provide Federal income tax and sometimes state income tax advantages as well, but have other restrictions.

 - Whole life insurance coverage for the child.